-During the rewriting phase, these details will be diluted and at the end your fictional story will hopefully stand on a reality scaffold.
+During the rewriting phase, these details will be watered down, and eventually, your fictional story will hopefully stand on a solid foundation of reality.

-The stronger the reality scaffold, the bolder your novel can be.
+The stronger the foundation of reality, the more daring your novel can be.

-When I was writing Zagreb, I first wrote the fictional core — No info whatsoever of the real war.
-Then I studied books and watch documentaries; I interviewed lots of people who experienced the wars in the ex-Yugoslavia.
-I noted the most precious details — A water tower, a girl with a blue dress, a famous Cafe, a description of an iconic photo — and with those in mind and in my heart, I rewrote Zagreb tens of times with the objective of contextualizing the story within historical reality.
+With Zagreb, I first wrote the fictional core — No information whatsoever about the real war.
+Then I studied books, watched documentaries, I interviewed many people who had experienced the wars in the ex-Yugoslavia.
+I recorded the most precious details — a water tower, a girl with a blue dress, a famous café, a description of an iconic photo — and with those in mind and heart, I rewrote Zagreb many times with the goal of placing the story in historical reality.

-Your aim is to know by heart the reality of your story and to feel its vibe in order to immerse your characters in a quasi-real universe — Credible to the reader.
+Your goal is to know the reality of your story inside and out and to feel its essence so that your characters can be fully immersed in a quasi-real world — credible to the reader.

 Every great writer is a master of illusion.

-The “boring tea” photo was taken during my trip to Panama.
+The “boring tea” cover photo was taken during my trip to Panama.

 Check more on